Lithium reviving centuries-old Czech mining tradition

 With major car manufacturers increasingly focused on electric cars, Goldman Sachs calls lithium “the new gasoline.”
 Others say it’s the oil of the future.

 Tesla Motors for one thinks it’s worth betting on.
-Its CEO Elon Musk has plans to build a “gigafactory” to produce lithium-ion batteries somewhere in Europe, on top of the $5 billion plant it’s constructing in Nevada.
+Its CEO, Elon Musk, has plans to build a “gigafactory” to produce lithium-ion batteries somewhere in Europe, on top of the $5 billion plant it’s setting up in Nevada.

 Most Read Stories